iTwin/itwinjs-core/common/api/ecschema-metadata.api.md

     protected _decimalSeparator: string;
     // (undocumented)
     deserialize(formatProps: FormatProps): Promise<void>;
-    // Warning: (ae-forgotten-export) The symbol "FormatProps" needs to be exported by the entry point ecschema-metadata.d.ts
-    //
     // (undocumented)
     deserializeSync(formatProps: FormatProps): void;
     // Warning: (ae-incompatible-release-tags) The symbol "formatTraits" is marked as @beta, but its signature references "FormatTraits" which is marked as @internal